|

 Cookbook

-more common than not that a person who has attempted to rid himself of exterior
+is more common than not that a person who has attempted to rid himself

-controls, for the purpose of developing his own philosophy, will find himself
+of exterior controls, for the purpose of developing his own philosophy,

 The Anarchist